shuttle-hq/synth/README.md

 If you would like to learn more, or you would like support for your use-case, feel free to open an issue on GitHub.

 If your query is more sensitive, you can email [opensource@getsynth.com](mailto:opensource@getsynth.com) and we'll happily chat about your usecase.

-If you intend on using Synth, we would recommend joining our growing [Discord](https://discord.gg/H33rRDTm3p) community.
-We uphold the [Synth Code of Conduct](CODE_OF_CONDUCT.md).

 ## About Us